e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 ![](https://imgs.xkcd.com/comics/frequentists_vs_bayesians.png){: .center-image}

-The reason why I like it so much is that it shows what is wrong with frequentist hypothesis testing in a very simple way, and why a Bayesian approach might be preferable.
-And mind you, this isn't just a philosophical issue devoid of real-world value.
+The reason why I like it so much is that it shows what is wrong with frequentist hypothesis testing very plainly, and why a Bayesian approach might be preferable.
+And mind you, this isn't just a philosophical issue, devoid of real-world value, we statisticians cannot agree on.
 On the contrary, it has serious consequences: I am sure you heard of the replication chrisis plaguing some fields of science.
 Essentially, people realized that it is not possible to reach the same conclusions shown in some studies, and one of the culprits is misunderstanding and wrongful application of hypothesis testing and p-values.

 Here, I just want to explain what is going on in that comic.
 The two scientists have a hypothesis they want to test (the sun exploded), and do so by gathering